mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 * [Is It Keto: Month 3 - Returning to a Site that Grew without Me](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52)
 * [Is It Keto: Month 4 - My First Dollar of Revenue](https://www.indiehackers.com/forum/isitketo-month-4-my-first-dollar-of-revenue-03e572f661)

-Outside of work, it's been interesting seeing how my habits have changed now that I have much more control over my time.
+Outside of work, it's been interesting to see how my habits have changed now that I have total control over my time.
 I've gotten way better at unshackling myself from my phone/email/social media.
 I've gotten way worse at going to the gym, but I tell myself that all of my yardwork evens it out (it doesn't).

 To avoid burnout, I don't work evenings or weekends.
 I begin working when I wake up, but I almost always stop for the day once I decide to start dinner.